Devipriyareji/TheGatheredPlate/README.md

 ### The Solution
 This webpage makes it easier for people to discover new recipes, share their culinary creations, and connect with others who love food—while creating a fun and supportive space where everyone can learn and grow in the kitchen together!

-## Technical Details
 ### Technologies/Components Used
 For Software:
 - HTML, JavaScript, CSS
 - A page flip effect via the Page Flip library.
 - Custom styling using CSS.
 - Basic HTML elements for content structure.
+- ChatGPT

 ### Implementation
-For Software:
+For Software: VSCode
 # Installation
 [commands]